My EIN Number Lookup: Everything You Need to Know

 The IRS assigns a tax ID, commonly known as Employer Identification Number (EIN), for the purpose of tracking federal tax compliance of business entities.
 You'll need an EIN for purchasing or setting up a new business, changing the type of organization, and creating a trust, among others.
 An EIN provides business owners with an easy way of separating business tax compliance from their personal taxation.

-Since most of the businesses including nonprofit organizations and state government agencies possess an EIN, you can use it to search for information about a particular business.
+Since most businesses including nonprofit organizations and state government agencies possess an EIN, you can use it to search for information about a particular business.
 You can use different resources for this purpose.
 However, note that illegal or unauthorized use of tax information that you collect may constitute a federal crime.
 You should request EIN information only for legal use.